maggiesherwin/daea/instructions/maggie-fail-log.md

 When I began working on editing the stylesheet, I noticed that the `.html` pages in the `~/sites/` folder and `index.html` were using different stylesheets, `~/sites/CSS/style.css` and `~/CSS/style.css` respictively.
 Given more time, I would have changed this, but as it was, I simply made sure that the two stylesheets were identical.

-To change the header and footer colour, I repleced <hex> in the following lines of code with the hex code given to me by coolors.co.
+To change the colours, I repleced <hex> in the following lines of code with the hex code given to me by coolors.co.

 #### For the footer:
 ```